tradecoder/firestore-signup-code/README.md

     }))
   }

-  // Send data to firebase
-  // if all information is given
+  // Send data to firebase if all information is given
-  // if not send error alert
-  // with invalid input data list
+  // if not,  send error alert and a list of invalid input data

   function onPressSignup(){

     //check and send input error if any